tohxuewang99/DevSecOps/README.md

 # Add tools to install the latest OWASP Depedency Check directly from github:
 ![Add into tools to install and use latest](Images/image-6.png)

-# Update jenkinsfile to test the OWASP dependency check step
+# Update jenkinsfile to test the OWASP dependency check step, change all format to only 2 .xml and .html